somidax/digitalHall/README.md

-# Multiparty Video Chat Application using Angular and vidyo.io
+# Multiparty Video Chat Application using Angular and DigitalHall ( a fork from vidyo.io)

 This sample Angular web application has the following features: